 In modern world, security is the most valuable term in the field of communication system.
 Security comes along with many technologies and methods, where one of the most secure one is Cryptography where ordinary plain text is converted into cipher text for transferring data to the valid user.
 Cryptography algorithms can be divided into two types based on the number of keys such as Symmetric and Asymmetric where Symmetric algorithm works with one single key and Asymmetric algorithm works with two different keys.
 However, selecting the appropriate algorithms for specific application has been always a challenging task because of the latency, key size, and security issues.
 Cryptographic algorithms faces different type of attacks like brute force attack, man in the middle attack and cycle attacks which are still remained as threads.
 This paper presents the performance analysis of different techniques of symmetric and asymmetric algorithms based on different performance metrics which will help to identify the suitable algorithms for different types of applications with considering the network threads.

-Keywords: Encryption, Algorithms, Symmetric, Asymmetric, Application
+Keywords: Encryption, Algorithms, Symmetric, Asymmetric, Applications

 Introduction: